TylerKalosza/PlexPi/README.md

 ![image](https://user-images.githubusercontent.com/12025660/187567059-8e1be9a3-e580-4b1f-a8a9-8763a8bdbea5.png)

+Next we are going to create a new partition.
+Type the command `sudo fdisk /dev/sda`.
+Once in the fdisk utility, type `n` to create a new partition, pressing <enter> after all prompts to accept the defaults.
+Finally, type `w` to save and quit fdisk utility.

+# I WAS HERE

 Next, we'll format the drive with the ext4 file system.
 Type the command `sudo mkfs -t ext4 /dev/sda`.

 ![image](https://user-images.githubusercontent.com/12025660/187567561-322c676b-19eb-47ad-aa8f-0abdb2dbe4b8.png)